 From Control Panel, select Programs and Features, select BCMA (PSB*3*70), and select Uninstall from the right-click menu.

-Install previous version of BCMA from the VistA FTP site at ftp://download.vista.med.va.gov/.
+Install previous version of BCMA from the VistA FTP site at REDACTED.

 Detailed instructions on installation steps are outlined in this Installation Guide.